Hunkoys/filedrop/README.md

 [Download node installer](https://nodejs.org/en/download/)

-Once you have node installed, open a terminal and download this app by typing in this commnand:
+Once you have node installed, open a terminal and download this app by typing this commnand:

 ```bash
 git clone https://github.com/Hunkoys/filedrop.git